Macedonian Federative Organization: Origins and goals

-Violence between the two groups reinforced a political crisis growing public impression that Bulgarian governments were unstable.
+Macedonian Emigre's Federalist Organization (MEFO) and in 1922 another group formed the clandestine Macedonian Federative Revolutionary Organization (MFRO).
+The only difference between the MEFO and MFRO was that the MFRO was determined for an armed struggle to achieve the liberation of Macedonia.
 Both wings of the MFO supported the creation of a federal Macedonian state within a future Balkan Federation, which concept was similar to the ideas proclaimed by the Balkan Communist Federation at that time.
-The federalists' programme contained a bizarre formulation of a future Macedonian state using Esperanto as official language.
-The initial leaders of that movement were Filip Atanasov, Todor Panitsa and Hristo Tatarchev.
-Its adherents were commonly known as "federalists" by way of distinction from the IMRO-members known as "autonomists".
 As for the relations of the Organization with the Bulgarian government of Aleksandar Stamboliyski, it supported the federalist's movement and was openly hostile to the aspirations of the autonomists.
 MFO organized a number of armed forays into Pirin Macedonia (Nevrokop and Kyustendil), where it attacked the local IMRO detachments.
 In March 1923, Stamboliyski, in consequence of the Yugoslav-Bulgarian agreement reached in Niš, began cooperating with Yugoslavia against IMRO.
 Aided by the government, the federalists set out to destroy the military network of the enemy, but the autonomists scattered the federalist's chetas and launched an attack on the Stamboliyski's government.

 Decline and dissolution

+Violence between the MFO and IMRO reinforced a political crisis growing public impression that Bulgarian governments were unstable.

-In the Summer of 1923, IMRO aided by radical officers, organized a coup d'état.
+In the summer of 1923, IMRO aided by radical officers, organized a coup d'état.
 The fall of the government was a great success to the power of IMRO.
-The government was condemned by the Communist International, as well as the absent communist resistance to it.
+The new government was condemned by the Communist International, as well as the absent communist resistance to it.
 When the communists aided by the federalists did try to revolt in the September Uprising, they were quickly crushed by the government and its IMRO allies.
-As a result, some of the fleeing federalists placed themselves in Serbian service, others collaborated with the Greeks.
-Panitsa also had to flee and went in Vienna, where the federalist's leadership began seeking foreign contacts, especially Soviet diplomats.
+As a result, some of the fleeing federalists placed themselves in Yugoslavia, others collaborated with the Greek communists.
+Todor Panitsa also had to flee and went in Vienna, where the federalist's leadership began seeking foreign contacts, especially Soviet diplomats.
 They served as mediators by consecution of secret reconciling negotiations with IMRO.
 Continuing into 1924 secret negotiations between the federalists, BCP and IMRO representatives were conducted to unite all groups under the goal of independence or autonomy of a Macedonian state.
 The new position of the IMRO was identical to that of the Balkan communists and won for the MFO the endorsement of its policy by the Comintern.
-Lately IMRO officially rejected its support of the document and its leaders even denied endorsing it.
-In the aftermath of the failed agreement (the so-called May Manifesto from 15 May 1924) Todor Alexandrov, as well as key figures of the Federalists, were assassinated in the subsequent clash.
+The so-called May Manifesto was signed by the sides on 6 May 1924.
+However, later IMRO officially rejected its support of the document and its leaders even denied endorsing it.
+In the aftermath of the failed agreement Todor Alexandrov, as well as key figures of the Federalists including Todor Panitsa and Vladislav Kovachev, were assassinated in the subsequent clash.
 Weakened the organization disappeared as a real entity.
 Most of its members joined afterwards the IMRO (United) and later the Bulgarian Communist Party.